The Synthetic Voice Enters the Ballot

 First, require consent for candidate and official voice imitation in election communications.
 A campaign should not be able to use a recognizable synthetic voice of a candidate, election official, or local political actor without express authorization and a retained consent record.

 Second, authenticate channels, not only files.
 Caller ID, sender identity, campaign accounts, ad libraries, and official election-alert channels need verification designed for rapid public use.
 Provenance should travel with the delivery system, not only with media metadata that can disappear.
+That includes the limits described in Content Provenance and Watermarking: provenance can help establish origin and edit history, but it does not prove truth.

 Third, treat voter suppression as the core harm.
 The highest-risk content is not every AI-edited campaign message.
 It is communication that lies about when, where, how, or whether to vote; impersonates officials or candidates; fabricates emergencies; or targets groups with false voting instructions.